abschwartz02/TCP-Networking-Project/README.md

-# Networking - Final Project
+# Networking - P2P and P2S Project

 ## PROJECT SUMMARY
 This Java project simulates simulates client-to-server and client-to-client TCP communication by sending request messages as a terminal application.
 Clients can send their RFC text files that are stroed locally to be stored within the server, and they can send and receive RFC's with other clients connected to the server.
 See the commands section for different functionality within the project.